jenkinsci/electricflow-plugin/README.md

 ## Version 1.1.15 (June 1, 2020)

 - Added support for new CI Build Detail APIs:
     - New Post Build Action - Associate Build To Release to allow attaching CI Build Data of the independent builds to releases or release runs
     - Run Pipeline now attaches CI Build Data to the triggered pipeline run
     - Trigger Release now attaches CI Build Data to the triggered release pipeline run

-  - Improved integration with CloudBees CD/RO:
+- Improved integration with CloudBees CD:
     - CI Build Data infrastructure has been created
-    - Event-based watchers have been created to send build data to CloudBees CD/RO automatically if build has been triggered by CloudBees CD/RO.
+    - Event-based watchers have been created to send build data to CloudBees CD/RO automatically if build has been triggered by CloudBees CD.

-  - Re-branding: renaming from "CloudBees Flow" to "CloudBees CD/RO"
+- Re-branding: renaming from "CloudBees Flow" to "CloudBees CD"

 ## Version 1.1.14 (May 6, 2020)

 - Added support of Configuration as Code
 - Updated plugin dependencies

 ## Version 1.1.13 (Apr 21, 2020)

 - All Post Build Actions now have the ability to connect to CloudBees Flow as a user other than the one mentioned in the electricflow Plugin configuration, under "Manage Jenkins".
 These credentials which are used to override the connection credential at the level of the PBA only supports global credentials at this time.
 - Fixed parameters collision for pipelines with the same name in the following Post Build Actions: Trigger Release, Run Pipeline
 - Fixed corrupted artifact uploading in the following Post Build Actions: Publish Artifact
 - Updated plugin dependencies

 ## Version 1.1.12 (Dec 17, 2019)